Preventing NC Lake Electrocutions

 About the Author

 Miriah Millis Yanez practices personal injury law in North Carolina for the Law Offices of James Scott Farrin.
 She has dedicated her legal career to fighting for injured and disabled clients and considers it a privilege to be able to use her education and experience to help people.
-Miriah is a member of the Wake County Bar and North Carolina Advocates for Justice.
+Miriah is a member of the North Carolina Bar Association, the Wake County Bar Association, and North Carolina Advocates for Justice.

 ×